 Bulgur Pilaf with Zucchini

-This Bulgur Pilaf with Zucchini is quick healthy meal idea!
-Bulgur Pilaf is a simple Lebanese dish made with beef, onion and bulgur braised in a rich tomato sauce.
+Bulgur Pilaf also known as “burghul a banadoura” is quick healthy meal idea!
+Bulgur Pilaf with Zucchini is a simple Lebanese dish made with beef, onion and bulgur braised in a rich tomato sauce.
 Some people leave out the zucchini, but I like the different texture that zucchini adds to this dish.

-For this bulgur pilaf recipe, you can use any coarse kind of bulgur, but I personally prefer #3 or #4 because they hold a better shape.
+For this Lebanese bulgur pilaf recipe, you can use any coarse kind of bulgur, but I personally prefer #3 or #4 because they hold a better shape and have a better texture.

 How to Make Bulgur Pilaf Recipe: